dusty-nv/jetson-inference/docs/jetpack-setup-2.md

 > **note**:  if your Jetson Nano has already been setup with the [SD card image](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write) (which includes the JetPack components), or your Jetson has already been setup with JetPack, you can skip this step and continue to [`Building the Repo`](building-repo-2.md)

-NVIDIA **[JetPack](https://developer.nvidia.com/embedded/jetpack)** is an SDK bundle for Jetson that simplifies installation of the OS and drivers.
-It contains the following components for AI and computer vision application development:
+NVIDIA **[JetPack](https://developer.nvidia.com/embedded/jetpack)** is a comprehensive SDK for Jetson for both developing and deploying AI and computer vision applications.
+JetPack simplifies installation of the OS and drivers and contains the following components:

 - L4T Kernel / BSP
 - CUDA Toolkit